marmelab/react-admin/docs/Authentication.md

 ## Restricting Access To Custom Pages

 When you add custom pages, they are accessible to anonymous users by default.
-To make them only accessible to authenticated users, call [the `useAuthenticated` hook](./useAuthenticated.md) in the custom page:
+To make them accessible only to authenticated users, use the [`useAuthenticated` hook](./useAuthenticated.md) in the custom page:

 ```jsx
 import { Admin, CustomRoutes, useAuthenticated } from 'react-admin';